 I worked through chapters 4–7 of the Rust book.
 I’m impressed with the language design, but I’m still more impressed with the structure and execution of the book itself.

-For example, chapter 4 comes full circle at the end and it becomes clear why string literals are just string slices — references to starting addresses in memory — excepted for locations in the binary at compile time, instead of on the heap at runtime.
+For example, chapter 4 comes full circle at the end and it becomes clear why string literals are just string slices — references to starting addresses in memory — except for locations in the binary at compile time, instead of on the heap at runtime.
 Beautiful!

 After many recommendations, I installed Rustlings and drilled 43 exercises throughout the week.
 The first 25 or so were very easy, but good reps.
 Then it started getting a little meatier.